 On this page

-People may enter Australia on a temporary basis under the temporary residence program, whether as visitors, students or for a range of specialised purposes.
+People may enter Australia on a temporary basis, whether as visitors, students or for a range of specialised purposes.

 Temporary entrants include:

 - visitors or tourists

 - business people for short stays

 - people with specialist skills, such as managers, academics and medical practitioners

 - people who make a social or cultural contribution to the community, such as entertainers, media and film staff, sports people, religious workers and visiting academics

 - people who contribute to the development of international relations, such as diplomatic personnel, participants in exchange programmes and working holiday makers.

 Tourists come to Australia for holidays, to visit friends and family or for social and cultural events.
 Visitors are the largest group of temporary entrants to Australia, contributing to Australia's export earnings and employment.